 , you may wonder what causes ADHD.
 Researchers don’t know the exact cause of this common condition.
 But studies have shown a number of factors that may contribute to it.

 Differences also exist in how well certain parts of the brain communicate and work with each other.
 In kids with ADHD, that communication is less efficient than it is in most kids without ADHD.
-That can create problems with attention, impulse control and motivation.
+That can create problems with attention, impulse control, and motivation.

 It’s not always easy to spot these problems, however.
 That’s because people with ADHD often have a few activities or tasks where their

 Watch as an expert explains more about the ADHD brain.

-Genes and Heredity
+Genes and heredity

 .
 A child with ADHD has a one-in-four chance of having a parent with ADHD.
 It’s also likely that another close family member, such as a sibling, will also have ADHD.

 .
 Kids with dyslexia, for instance, have a greater likelihood of also having ADHD than kids who don’t have dyslexia.